osrf-migration/srcsim-wiki/qual_task1.md

 ![4007635085-srcsim_qual1_console_yellow.jpg](https://bitbucket.org/repo/xEbAAe/images/3389508772-4007635085-srcsim_qual1_console_yellow.jpg)

 The end of the task is marked by the center screen transitioning from white to black.
-At this point, no more LEDs will turn on, and it is safe to quite Gazebo and submit your results.
+At this point, no more LEDs will turn on, and it is safe to quit Gazebo and submit your results.

 ## Quickstart